3ndG4me/VagrantSec/README.md

 # VagrantSec
-A repo for any security related VMs that I usually run inside of macOS
+I repo of Vagrantfile configs for any security related tooling I used for malware analysis and penetration testing.